AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/power-bi-connector.md

 5. If you have not already signed into OCS, click **Sign in as different user** and complete the OCS user authentication process.
 The **OSIsoft Cloud Services Data Views** sign-in dialog displays again after you have completed the OCS user authentication process.
 6. In the **OSIsoft Cloud Services Data Views** sign-in dialog, click **Connect**.
 The **Navigator** pane displays.
 7. From the **Navigator** pane, select one or more data views .
-8. Specify a Start Index, End Index, and Interval for each of the selected data views, or accept the default values.
-Click **Apply** to apply the values you have specified to the selected data views.
+8. For each of the selected data views, specify a Start Index, End Index, and Interval, or accept the default values.
+To apply the values you have specified for the selected data views, click **Apply**
 9. Click **Load** at the bottom of the **Navigator** pane to load the selected data view data.
 10. Use the Microsoft Power BI **Visualizations** pane to select the visualizations you want to create.